 Since 2007, Yester Primary has initiated a large number of International Education projects via the eTwinning platform.
-Over the next few weeks, this page will be developed to show the range of small and large scale projects we have either led or taken part in, as well as demonstrating how International Education is an integral part of Curriculum for Excellence, and how it can help our pupils develop a range of skills from across the curriculum, helping them to become outward looking citizens as they grow.
-In addition, many of the projects are great fun, as the children themselves will always tell you when asked about them!
+Have a read below to see the range of small and large scale projects we have either led or taken part in, how International Education is an integral part of Curriculum for Excellence, and how it can help our pupils develop a range of skills from across the curriculum, helping them to become outward looking citizens as they grow.
+In addition, hopefully you will see that many of the projects are great fun, as the children themselves will always tell you when asked about them!

 Projects in 2016 – 2017

 Over the course of the current year, Yester Primary has undertaken the following projects:

 Yester Primary has won a number of national and international awards since 2009 for their eTwinning project “Schoolovision” which is a primary schools’ version of the Eurovision Song Contest, invented and administered from right here in Gifford by Mr Purves, who led the project for its first 6 years.
 The project is now into its 9th year, making it officially the longest running, and biggest eTwinning project of all time, since eTwinning was launched in 2005.
 It has also won more awards across Europe than any other eTwinning project – and there have been more than 50,000 eTwinning projects!